2018 AFF U-16 Youth Championship

 The 2018 AFF U-16 Championship was the thirteenth edition of the AFF U-16 Championship, the annual international youth association football championship organised by the ASEAN Football Federation for men's under-16 national teams of Southeast Asia.

 A total of 11 teams played in the tournament, with players born on or after 1 January 2003 eligible to participate.
 Each match had a duration of 80 minutes, consisting of two halves of 40 minutes.

 Indonesia beat Thailand 4–3 through penalty shoot-out in the final for their first title in the championship.

-Qualified teams
+Participant teams

 There was no qualification, and all entrants advanced to the final tournament.

 The following 11 teams from member associations of the ASEAN Football Federation entered the tournament.